yukal/mediawiki-extensions-GoogleAnalytics/README.md

 // Paste here your Google Analytics account id
 $wgGoogleAnalyticsAccountId = "XX-XXXXXXXXX-X";

+// Set this flag to true, if you want to attach Google Analytics script on special pages
+// default is false
+$wgGoogleAnalyticsShowOnSpecials = true;
 ```
 That's all.
 This extension is not using the upgradable mechanism.
 You don't need to find out how to run `upgrading an extension`